All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I still need to diet and exercise on Wegovy?

 Wegovy works best when combined with a healthy diet and regular exercise.
-The medication makes it much easier to eat less and make better food choices, but it does not eliminate the need for lifestyle modifications.
+The medication makes it much easier to eat less and make better food choices, but it doesn't eliminate the need for lifestyle modifications.
 Patients who combine Wegovy with a high-protein diet and resistance training achieve better body composition and more sustainable results.
 GLP-1 diet plan

 Does Wegovy lose effectiveness over time?

-Wegovy does not lose effectiveness in the traditional sense.
+Wegovy doesn't lose effectiveness in the traditional sense.
 Weight loss naturally slows as you reach a new metabolic equilibrium, typically at 12-18 months.
 The medication continues to suppress appetite and maintain the weight loss achieved.
 This plateau is a normal part of the weight loss trajectory, not a sign that the medication has stopped working.

 How does Wegovy protect the heart?